-Artemisia Gentileschi, one of the first female painters of the whole history of art, came from Rome.
-She was welcomed in Florence and her art appreciated by the Grand Duke Ferdinando II, in a time when the world of Art had only the subjects as female.
+Artemisia Gentileschi is a paintress to be discovered in Florence.
+This artist was one of the first painters in the whole history of art.
+Already the daughter of a painter – Orazio Gentileschi -, Artemisia came from Rome.
+After some particularly turbulent personal events that affected her, the paintress was praised in Florence for her art by the Grand Duke Ferdinando II, at a time when female in art were only the subjects represented.